 How long does it take an average built person to die from dehydration?

 Average weight people who have a fairly active life and even might work out on occasion are better equipped to staying hydrated.
 Generally speaking, their bodies are much more efficient in storing, absorbing, and eliminating water.
 As these people have lower body fat to muscle ratios, they do not need as much water or even food to maintain the same weight as obese people.
 Generally speaking, your average person could die from dehydration after around 3-10 days, this time could go up and down depending on the local climate.
 Average built people due to their smaller bodies when compared to obese people, need a lot less water for their organs to function correctly.

 How long does it take a skinny person to die from dehydration?

-Most skinny people or so-called hard gainers tend to have more or less the same weight their entire life.
+Most skinny people tend to have more or less the same weight their entire life.
 These people’s nutrient and water absorption are relatively fast which means that their body doesn’t absorb all the nutrients and water it can from their food and water.
 This is why you see a lot of skinny people who can eat everything, they are in a constant battle with hunger and dehydration due to their inefficient bodies.

 Due to their lower muscle mass and almost no fat, these people can also survive without water for around 3-8 days.
 Their bodies need a lot less water to function correctly, but their bodies have a hard time retaining any water.
 Some skinny people will rarely sweat, this is mostly because they are almost constantly slightly dehydrated, without even them knowing it.
 Sweating is a bodily function which in order to cool down the body’s temperature will sweat water, the body is unable to sweat when the humidity is too high or the body is dehydrated.